Independent relative units of low height: Heights, relative units, and the relative regulator

 at each archimedean place $v$ of $k$.
 If $\alpha$ belongs to $F_l$ then the product formula implies that

 where the sum on the left of (\ref{extra273}) is over the set of all archimedean places $w$ of $l$.
-If $\alpha$ is a relative unit in $E_{l/k}$ then there are subsums equal to zero and given by (\ref{extra263}) for each archimedean place $v$ of $k$.
-It is the phenomenon of zero subsums that requires the use of the generalized Schinzel norm $\nabla$ rather than the simpler Schinzel norm $\delta$.
+If $\alpha$ is a relative unit in $E_{l/k}$ then there are subsums of (\ref{extra273}) that equal zero and are given by (\ref{extra263}) for each archimedean place $v$ of $k$.

 At each place $v$ of $k$ we define

 We recall that $r(k) + 1$ is the number of archimedean places of $k$, and $r(l) + 1$ is the number of archimedean places of $l$.
 At each archimedean place $v$ of $k$ we select a place $\widehat{w}_v$ of $l$ such that $\widehat{w}_v | v$.
 Then it follows that the set of archimedean places